LincaMarius/ISAP-1_Logisim_Simulation/README.md

 |---------------------------|------------------------------------------|

-## The main instruction set of the ISAP-1 computer is:
+## The Main Instruction Set of the ISAP-1 computer is:

 | Mnemonic | Opcode | Hex | Operation                                                     |
 |----------|--------|-----|---------------------------------------------------------------|